hmrc/mtd-api/README.md

 1. Find all the `v2` packages beneath `endpoints` (there may be one or two others under, e.g. `models.errors.v2` & `validations.v2`).
 2. Where the `v2` has a `v3` equivalent, simply delete `v2`.
 3. If there's no `v3` (i.e. the router uses `v2` as a fallback), rename `v2` to `v3` - also update in `v3.routes`.

+It's also worth checking whether any downstream connectors are no longer used and can be deleted.

 ## Request Router